nsilva-n/42COMMONCORE/README.md

 ### Pipex
 Reenact the legendary pipe (`|`) function in bash, exploring the creation of processes, the communication between them, and the management of file descriptors.
 - **Directory:** `2/pipex`

+### Philosophers
+Delve into the time-honored problem of dining philosophers, a tale of concurrency and resource sharing.
+Here, threads and mutexes shall be your tools to ensure that no philosopher starves and no deadlock occurs.
+- **Directory:** `3/philosophers`

 ## Requirements